Attila Zsivoczky

-Attila Zsivoczky (born 29 April 1977, in Budapest) is a Hungarian track and field athlete, competing in decathlon.
+Attila Zsivoczky (born 29 April 1977 in Budapest) is a Hungarian track and field athlete, competing in decathlon.
 He has previously specialized in high jump, where he took a fourth place at the 1994 World Junior Championships in Athletics.

+Zsivoczky was an All-American for the Kansas State Wildcats track and field team, placing runner-up in the decathlon at the 1998 NCAA Division I Outdoor Track and Field Championships and 1999 NCAA Division I Outdoor Track and Field Championships.

 His father Gyula Zsivótzky was an Olympic champion in hammer throw.